lawcompany/law_talk_neural_model_helper/README.md

 # HuggingFace Model Training Helper by LawTalk

-## Contact
-If there is any issue (any issue at all),

-please contact `Wonsuk Yang (LawTalk & KAIST)`
-> ws.yang@lawcompany.co.kr (primary)

-> derrick0511@kaist.ac.kr (primary)

-> emmanuel20232035@gmail.com

-> wy17892022@gmail.com

-> derrick0511@nlp.kaist.ac.kr

-I was very cautious about the Code Licence.
-Yet, I am rather certain that there must be a mistake.

-Therefore, if there is any concern or an issue, please do not hesitate to contact.

 ## Quick Start
 ### Prerequisites
 You should install PyTorch before the Quick Setup.